 Baby boomers are loyal to their brands.
 They have their favorite product lines, everything from deodorants and washing detergents to wine and candy.
 If you prove that your product is of great quality, chances are you’ll attract some boomer customers.

-Marketing to Generation X
+Marketing Strategies to Generation X

 Generation X people were born in the 1965-1980 period, and are reaching the peak of their careers today.
-They are pessimistic as they are anxious about saving enough money for their retirement funds, are juggling homeownership and child care.
+They are pessimistic as they are anxious about saving enough money for their retirement funds and are juggling homeownership and child care.

-#1 They Don’t Really Follow Trends
+#1 They Don’t Follow Trends

 They react positively to retail emails, so email marketing is an efficient way to communicate with Gen Xers.
-This generation of people checks their emails on their desktops, laptops, smartphones, tablets, at home and at work.
+This generation of people checks their emails on their desktops, laptops, smartphones, and tablets, at home and work.

 #3 Lifestyle Nurturing

-Remember that not everyone will respond in the same way, as each generation is comprised of individuals with unique personalities, so don’t neglect other segmentation strategies and demographic targeting.
+Remember that not everyone will respond in the same way, as each generation is comprised of individuals with unique personalities, so don’t neglect other segmentation marketing strategies and demographic targeting.
 However, every generation has its common behavioral traits caused by the social environment of the time, which can help you connect with your target generation.